 While your everyday job might be your primary source of earnings, it is advisable to have a passive secondary earning point.
 It is not unheard of the secondary source of income surpassing the primary source in terms of earnings.

-It makes absolute sense earning extra income passively when you are working at your primary job or even when sleeping and during your leisure time.
+It makes absolute sense to earn extra income passively when you are working at your primary job or even when sleeping and during your leisure time.
 There are lots of opportunities for passive income without the need to get a second job.

 Do you know that today, a typical millionaire has at least seven income streams?
 If one stream of income fails, as sad as it might be, they will still be left with six or more.